AstraZeneca-NGS/VarDictJava/Readme.md

 Original code by Zhongwu Lai 2014.

-VarDictJava can run in [single sample](#singleSample), [paired sample](#pairedSample), or amplicon bias aware modes.
+VarDictJava can run in single sample (see Single sample mode section), paired sample (see Paired variant calling section), or amplicon bias aware modes.
 As input, VarDictJava takes reference genomes in FASTA format, aligned reads in BAM format, and target regions in BED format.

 ##Requirements
 1. JDK 1.7 or later